luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/05-mars.md

 <!-- CLEANED /div -->

 Qing Long (Azure Dragon) is the largest cylinder in the Solar System, home to 2 million people, and also one of the oldest.
 Founded as part of the Chinese effort to colonize Mars, Qing Long is now an independent habitat with a transitional economy.
 In reality, the habitat is a notorious criminal haven with its administration beholden to the triads.
-Though the14K triad is dominant, other cartels also have a presence, and they cooperate just enough to maintain a thriving grey and black market.
+Though the 14K triad is dominant, other cartels also have a presence, and they cooperate just enough to maintain a thriving grey and black market.